 Figure 3: Failed Fence Wall Built According to the County Prescriptive Detail.

 Figure 4: Close-up of Failed Fence Wall Built According to the County Prescriptive Detail.

 ABOUT THE AUTHOR

 Mr. Marcor Platt joined Donan in 2016 as a Forensic Engineer based out of the firm’s Phoenix, Arizona office.
-He has seven years of structural engineering experience and has worked in the following industries: transmission line structural design, low-rise residential structural design and low-rise commercial building structural design.
+He has worked in the following industries: transmission line structural design, low-rise residential structural design and low-rise commercial building structural design.
 His project capabilities include water intrusion, wind, earthquakes, structural failures and suspended element connections.
 Mr. Platt is a licensed structural engineer in Arizona, Hawaii, Idaho, Nevada, Texas and Utah.
 In addition, he is a licensed professional engineer in Arizona, California, Colorado, and Idaho, as well as a licensed civil engineer in New Mexico.
 Mr. Platt holds a Master’s degree in Structural Engineering from Brigham Young University and a Bachelor’s degree in Civil Engineering.

 View Marcor’s full professional profile.